Environmental Management System

 Control of Potential Environmental Impacts

-Chemical Use and Storage: As a research laboratory, PNNL has many buildings where chemicals are stored and used during research operations and maintenance activities.
-Controls used to avoid potential hazards include training, inventory control procedures, approvals for chemical ordering, and procedures for conducting work with chemicals that include safety requirements.
+Chemical Use and Storage: As a research laboratory, PNNL has many buildings where chemicals are used and/or stored for research operations and maintenance activities.
+Controls used to avoid potential hazards include training, inventory control procedures, approvals prior to chemical requisitioning, and work procedures for chemicals use, including adequate safety requirements.

 Regulated Waste Generation: The use of chemical and radioactive materials, along with normal maintenance activities, creates some waste streams that are regulated as dangerous waste, radioactive waste, or both dangerous and radioactive (mixed waste).
 These wastes are subject to regulations of the Washington Department of Ecology (for dangerous and mixed waste) and the U.S. Department of Energy (for radioactive and mixed waste).
 Along with the controls imposed by these requirements, we also seek to reduce the amount of these waste types generated by reviewing projects to reduce or eliminate the use of materials that will cause the project's waste to be regulated.
 Sometimes we treat the waste we generate to make it less hazardous or non-hazardous for disposal.